ITP-xStory/p5js-shaders/docs/important-concepts.md

 ```glsl
 #define PI 3.14159265358979323846
 ```
 Using #define is different than our const float variable in that it is not a variable but rather a script that is run before our shader compiles to replace all mentions of PI with the specified number.
+In coding this # syntax is known as a "preprocessor directive".
 This is theoretically faster and more efficient because it is not a variable stored in memory.

 ### Variable qualifiers: Using Attributes
 Attributes are per-vertex parameters, as a result of this they are only used in our vertex file (.vert).
 They are typically used to recieve vertex data from p5 shapes, which is then converted to a usable format and passed to our fragment shader.